 The structure is designed to serve a diverse student body, who live around the globe, have varied cultural and clinical visions for their careers, and are at different stages in their professional journey.

 - Meridian students enroll in a degree program and can elect a concentration.
-Each quarter, they register for online courses and sometimes for an onsite residency as well.
+Each quarter, they register for online courses and sometimes for an intensive as well.

 - While each Meridian program has different graduation requirements and prepares graduates for a different set of professional paths, all Meridian programs involve a sequence of anchor courses that prepare students be transformative leaders and learners in both their personal and professional lives after graduation.